-I find that this type of blog is really hard to get off the ground.
-Mostly because the search engines and your readers can become confused about your message.
+This type of blog is really hard to get off the ground.

-If you do choose to have a multi topic blog (like I do) it is best to have an underlying theme that can tie your articles together.
+If you do choose to have a multiple blog topics, it is best to have an underlying theme that can tie your articles together.

-I have seen themes based around frugal living, southern living, luxury lifestyles, etc.
+I have seen blogs with themes based around frugal living, southern living, luxury lifestyles, etc.

 A good way to explore different themes is to look at magazines.